arshadhs/arshadhs.github.io/content/docs/recipe/dessert/knafeh - I.md

 - Syrup should be room temperature when poured, never hot or crystallized.
 - Garnish with small mango or banana pieces instead of dried fruits if preferred.

 ---

-Enjoy this rich and traditional dessert, perfect for festive occasions or whenever you crave a sweet treat!

----
 {{< home-link "Home" >}} | {{< section-index >}}